thyagoleal/land_page/content/pt/authors/admin/_index.md

 ---
 # Display name
-title: Thyago Leal Calvo
+title: Thyago Leal Calvo, MSc., PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: MSc, PhD
+role: Pesquisador

 # Organizations/Affiliations to show in About widget
 organizations: